snapshot-labs/snapshot-strategies/src/strategies/rdnt-capital-voting/README.md

-This strategy returns the total locked dLP of a user
+This strategy returns the total dLP of a user

 Here is an example of parameters: